 Sometimes your Origin may become unresponsive.
-God forbid it happens, but it might!
-In the event that it does, the CDN will retain stale content for as long as you wish, and will continue trying your Origin for a response.
+In the event that it does, the CDN will retain stale content for as long as you wish and will continue trying your Origin for a response.
 How long the CDN does these things is all up to you.

 Stale Cache Retry Timer

 In the event your Origin is unreachable, the CDN will try to establish a connection with it every 5 seconds.
-5 seconds is the default but you can shorten or extend the retry timer if you need to.
+5 seconds is the default but you can shorten or extend the Stale Cache Retry Timer if you need to.

 Maximum Stale File TTL

-If a lack in response from your Origin is everlasting, the CDN will keep stale content cached for as long as you'd like as specificed by this option and continue trying to reach your Origin every so many seconds as specified by the Stale Cache Retry Timer.
+If a lack in response from your Origin is everlasting, the CDN will keep stale content cached for as long as you'd like as specified by this option and continue trying to reach your Origin every so many second as specified by the Stale Cache Retry Timer.
 There is no default set for Maximum Stale File TTL.

 If your Origin fails to respond after the time set by the Maximum Stale File TTL, the CDN will stop retrying your Origin, it will stop delivering stale content, and the end-user will receive an error message.

-The end-user's browser will cache content in a vartiety of ways.
-This policy and its options are not required but allows you to apply custom browser caching behaviors.
+The end user's browser will cache content in a variety of ways.
+This policy and its options are not required but allow you to apply custom browser caching behaviors.

-This is the expiration time used to control how long content can be cached by the end-user's browser, independently of how long that content is cached on the CDN.
+Browser TTL is the expiration time used to control how long content can be cached by the end user's browser, independently of how long that content is cached on the CDN.

 Synchronize Browser And CDN TTLs